rzshrote/pybrops/docsrc/source/standard_usage/breeding_protocols/phenotyping_protocols.rst

 Error variance properties
 -------------------------

 All phenotyping protocols also have a basic error variance property.
 This error variance property quantifies the amount of pure error to be added to phenotypes.
-This pure error variance may be accessed via the ``var_err`` propertey.
+This pure error variance may be accessed via the ``var_err`` property.
 Other phenotyping protocols may add additional sources of error, but this is implementation dependent and no required by the ``PhenotypingProtocol`` interface.

-.. list-table:: Summary of ``PhenotypingProtocol`` genomic model properties
+.. list-table:: Summary of ``PhenotypingProtocol`` error variance properties
     :widths: 25 50
     :header-rows: 1